Stylizing Logo and Adding Border: Vector Photoshop Tutorial

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-We can select stroke and we can choose a color.
-I'll go to the color picker and I'll choose a dark gray color.
-In addition, if I hover over the vector I can simply sample this gray and click okay.
+We can select Stroke, and we can choose a color.
+I'll go to the Color Picker and choose a dark gray color.
+In addition, if I hover over the vector, I can simply sample this gray and click OK.

-I now have a one pixel stroke around the edge of the trapezoid.
-Let's click the drop down next to one pixel and we'll just slide it up.
+I now have a one-pixel stroke around the edge of the trapezoid.
+Let's click the dropdown next to one pixel and slide it up.
 I'll leave mine at 35 pixels and hit ENTER.

-Next, we have some options of how we can manipulate this stroke.
-We'll click stroke options and let's choose a dashed stroke.
-Next, let's go down to more options and we'll have more options of how we can change and manipulate our stroke.
+Next, we have some options for how we can manipulate this stroke.
+We'll click Stroke Options and choose a dashed stroke.
+Next, let's go down to More Options, where we have additional controls for how we can modify our stroke.

 Adobe Photoshop Bootcamp: Live & Hands-on, In NYC or Online, Learn From Experts, Free Retake, Small Class Sizes, 1-on-1 Bonus Training.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

 The first option on the left is how we align our stroke.
-Currently it's set to align inside so that the stroke is contained within the shape.
-If we change it to outside we'll see the stroke moves outside of our shape.
+Currently, it's set to Align Inside*, so the stroke is contained within the shape.
+If we change it to Outside*, we'll see the stroke moves outside of our shape.

-In addition, we can center it so that half of the stroke is outside and half of it is inside.
-For mine, I'll choose outside.
-However, you can change yours to however you'd prefer.
+In addition, we can center it so that half of the stroke is outside and half is inside.
+For mine, I'll choose Outside*.
+However, you can change yours to whatever you prefer.

-Next, we can change our caps by changing it to rounded.
-We'll see that the stroke has now rounded edges or square.
-And finally, butt.
+Next, we can change our caps by selecting Rounded*.
+We'll see that the stroke now has rounded edges, or we can choose Square*, and finally Butt*.

 And finally, corners.
-Corners allows us to make some adjustments as well.
-If we look at our corners now with round, we'll see that they've been rounded out as opposed to our other two options.
+Corners allow us to make some adjustments as well.
+If we look at our corners now with Round selected, we'll see that they've been rounded out as opposed to the other two options.

-Personally, I prefer rounded.
+Personally, I prefer Rounded*.
 However, you can choose whatever you prefer.
-Finally, we have the ability to change our dashed line.
+Finally, we have the ability to change our dashed line pattern.

 I'll click OK.
-And looking at this now, I actually want to drop the pixels down a little bit lower.
-So I'll change the pixels in the option bar down to a smaller border and I'll leave it at about 20 and hit ENTER.
+Looking at this now, I actually want to reduce the stroke size slightly.
+So I'll change the stroke width in the Options Bar down to a smaller value—I'll leave it at about 20 pixels and hit ENTER.

-Feel free to choose whatever pixel and stroke options you prefer as well.
+Feel free to choose whatever pixel and stroke options you prefer.
 Next, let's continue stylizing our logo.
-The next way I'll stylize the logo is by adding a gradient to ellipse 2 or the center P circle.
+The next way I'll stylize the logo is by adding a gradient to Ellipse 2*, or the center P Circle*.

-We can do this by going into the shape properties and we'll select fill.
-And our third option up top is a gradient.
-Here, once we see we click gradient, it'll automatically add a gradient for us.
+We can do this by going into the Shape Properties and selecting Fill*.
+Our third option up top is Gradient*.
+Once we click Gradient*, it'll automatically apply one for us.

-Below, we have options for different gradients and I like the one that has a little bit of transparency.
-In addition, we can change the gradient by sliding these toggles around and we'll see it will manipulate where the gradient is set.
-The opacity midpoint diamond refers to the transition between the two and so as we change this, we'll see the transition on our logo.
+Below, we have options for different gradients, and I like the one that includes a bit of transparency.
+In addition, we can change the gradient by sliding the toggles around, which will adjust where the gradient is placed.
+The Opacity Midpoint Diamond refers to the transition between the two, and as we adjust this, we'll see the change in our logo.

-We're also able to change it from a linear to a radial gradient, an angled, a reflected, or a diamond and within that we can also manipulate the angle that the gradient is set at.
-I'll choose linear for mine and we'll set the angle so that the gradient moves from left to right.
-I'll also toggle this to be a little further so that there's gray almost to the edge.
+We're also able to change it from a Linear to a Radial*, Angled*, Reflected*, or Diamond gradient.
+Within each, we can also manipulate the angle at which the gradient is set.
+I'll choose Linear for mine and set the angle so the gradient moves from left to right.
+I'll also adjust the toggle further so that the gray extends almost to the edge.

-I'll then click outside of artboard 1 and we can see the result.
-Next, let's add a gradient to rectangle 1.
-We can do this by going to fill in properties and selecting gradient.
-As we can see, it moves from the top to bottom and I'll select the option with transparency.
+I'll then click outside of Artboard 1 and we can see the result.
+Next, let's add a gradient to Rectangle 1*.
+We can do this by going to Fill in Properties and selecting Gradient*.
+As we can see, it currently moves from top to bottom, and I'll select the option with transparency.

-We'll then toggle this opacity stop to the right and we will also toggle the opacity midpoint up so that we can see this a little more visibly.
-Finally, let's change the angle so that it's also fading to the right.
-We can adjust these a little bit further left and hit ENTER.
+We'll then toggle the Opacity Stop to the right and also adjust the Opacity Midpoint upward so that the gradient becomes more visible.
+Finally, let's change the angle so that it also fades to the right.
+We can tweak these settings slightly and then hit ENTER.

-Let's click outside of layers and we can view the result.
-Here we now have our P fading to the right with gradients as well as with a custom border.
-Let's save our work using CTRL S on the keyboard and in the next video we'll be adding text to our logo.
+Let's click outside of Layers and review the result.
+We now have our P fading to the right with gradients and a custom border.
+Let's save our work using CTRL+S on the keyboard, and in the next video, we'll be adding text to our logo.

 See you there!